david2999999/Javascript/README.md

 * Global variables and functions can be overwritten by other scripts.

 * Use local variables instead, and learn how to use closures.

+### Private variable with closure
+Languages such as Java provide the ability to declare methods private, meaning that they can only be called by other methods in the same class.

+JavaScript does not provide a native way of doing this, but it is possible to emulate private methods using closures.
+Private methods aren't just useful for restricting access to code: they also provide a powerful way of managing your global namespace, keeping non-essential methods from cluttering up the public interface to your code.